 There’s a museum to Marco Polo, who was allegedly born in Korčula.
 Twice a week in the summer there are traditional sword dance performances, although I didn’t manage to catch one on my visit.
 You can explore the city walls and towers.
 One of the towers has an open-air bar in it, accessible by ladder: it is small, but certainly, a unique place to have a cocktail!

+The water is lovely here, so consider the hop-on-hop-off catamaran to explore the coastline.
 You can also witness amazing sunsets over the channel of water between the island and the mainland – either from the walls or the small dock area just outside the walls.

 Trstenik is a sleepy little fishing village on the coast of the Pelješac peninsular.
 There’s not much there other than a shingle beach, a small harbour and a restaurant.